Isle of Man TT: Early history (1907–1948)

 The popularity of the TT had been building throughout the 1920s and by 1930, portions of the Senior TT were broadcast by BBC for the first time.
 The increase in popularity brought an increase in the prize money, which in turn attracted more participants.
 The 1930 race saw entrants from 19 different countries, cementing the Isle of Man TT as a significant international motorcycle racing event.
-This is further proved by the 1931 event, in which 153 machines of 22 different makes entered, including eight foreign factory teams.
+This was further proved by the 1931 event, in which 153 machines of 22 different makes entered, including eight foreign factory teams.
 Jimmy Simpson again raised the bar in the 1931 Senior TT and set the first 80 mile per hour lap record.
 Despite being the first rider to set 60, 70, and 80 mile per hour laps, Jimmy Simpson had still not won a TT by 1931.
 In the face of mounting international factory competition, British built bikes remained the most competitive over the first half of the 1930’s.
 The two most dominant British makes at the time were Norton and Rudge and their battles to be the fastest at the TT bred significant innovations in their race bikes such as overhead camshafts and multi-valve heads.
 The British dominance would come to an end in 1935 when experienced rider Standley Woods switched to Moto Guzzi motorcycles.
 He went on to win both the Senior and the Lightweight races, setting a new course record in the process.